Free Dragon Crochet Pattern: Amigurumi Dragon

 R26: SC in next 17 ST, INC, SC in next 11 ST, INC, SC in next 17 ST, INC {51}

-R27: SC in each ST around and FO leaving a long piece of yarn for sewing {51}
+R27: SC in each ST around and FO leaving a long tail for sewing {51}

 Starting from the root of the wing towards the tip.